samidalouche/alberta-hiking-resources/app/content/3.hike-organizers/sami.md

 - Even if I wanted to vet people, how good would I be at that?
 I recently moved to Alberta, and don't have that much experience with the mountains.
 - Honestly, most of the people I have hiked/scrambled with are more experienced and do better research than me anyways.
 So I would feel a bit of an imposter.

+### Why do you post your hikes so late in the week?

+The more unreliable the weather and conditions are (late snow, etc), the more I wait before posting a hike.
+I will often keep (what I consider) the best and longest hikes for when the weather is good/perfect, and adjust the objectives when I don't get the weather I wish.

+So that can lead me to post a Saturday hike on Thursday night or Friday afternoon.
+If you would like a heads up of what I am considering for the week-end, feel free to reach out to me.